 11. Federal cavalry column along the Rappahannock River, Va., 1862.
 111-B-508.
 National Archives Identifier: 524925

 12. A black family entering Union lines with a loaded cart.
 200-CC-657.
 National Archives Identifier: 559271

 13. A refugee family leaving a war area with belongings loaded on a cart.
 200-CC-306.
 National Archives Identifier: 559267

 Communications and Intelligence

 29. Diplomats at the foot of an unidentified waterfall, New York State, August 1863.
 Left to right: unidentified; State Department messenger Donaldson; unidentified; Count Alexander de Bodisco; Count Edward Piper, Swedish Minister; Joseph Bertinatti, Italian Minister; Luis Molina, Nicaraguan Minister (seated); Rudolph Mathias Schleiden, Hanseatic Minister; Henri Mercier, French Minister; William H. Seward, Secretary of State (seated); Lord Richard Lyons, British Minister; Baron Edward de Stoeckel, Russian Minister (seated); and Sheffield, British attache.
-59-DA-43. (civil_war_029.jpg)
+59-DA-43.
+National Archives Identifier: 518056

 Generals in the Field

 39. "Volunteer Refreshment Saloon, Supported Gratuitously by the Citizens of Philadelphia, Pennsylvania."
 The picture includes a view of the outside and three small views of the inside.
 Lithograph by W. Boell, 1861.
-15-M-40. (civil_war_039.jpg)
+15-M-40.
+National Archives Identifier: 512769

 51. Gun crew of a Dahlgren gun at drill aboard the U.S. gunboat Mendota, 1864.
 111-B-374.